KTuzar/Revolut_Dividends_2024/README.md

 ##### Space for improvement:
-- add a column with 'year' to store the year extracted from 'date'
 - additional visualizations
 - comparison with other years
 - could optimize for currencies other than EUR and USD